 Somewhere along the journey, yoga in the west has become identified as a stretching system which is only suitable for flexible people.
 The number of times I hear someone say ‘I can’t do yoga, I’m not flexible’ has been enough for me to want to write about it, so that it can be shared not only amongst those who already do yoga, but those who don’t.
 I am sure that if you practice yoga, you have heard the same statement many times before.
 Perhaps we can turn this false belief around and hear them say:

 We have been conditioned to want to do everything we do properly and at its best.
 Some would quite rightly say: unless you are prepared to do it badly you’ll never practice enough to perfect it.
-In yoga, we go one step further: you have to step aside and let aware movement and the breath do what is good for you.
-You don’t have to do anything!
+In yoga, we go one step further: you have to step aside and become ‘aware’ of movement and the breath and how you perform.
+To learn to yoga well, we need to first withdraw into ‘not doing’ and see what we’re actually doing, how and where you hold tensions.
+The more you do this ‘not doing’, the better you get to know the limitations that your habits have imposed on your body: